Interviewing with Confidence Answering Common and Behavioral Questions

 You could say, "I am aiming for $105,000 based on the market, but I am happy to talk about the whole package, including bonuses and benefits, to see if we can agree on a final number."
 This shows you can be flexible but stops you from being stuck at a low price.

-Should I use the Data-Backed Anchor if I'm changing jobs fields?
+Should I give a salary range if I'm changing career fields?

-Yes, but adjust your range to show the value of your skills that move with you.
+Yes, but adjust your range to reflect the value of skills that transfer to the new field.

-Research what people with your skills earn in that new field.
-Stating a range shows you did your homework and stops them from offering you low pay just because your job title is new to you.
+Research what people with your specific background earn in that industry.
+Citing a range shows you did your homework and prevents employers from anchoring your pay to a job title you're moving away from.

 Stop Waiting Around.